Esri/arcgis-runtime-toolkit-ios/README.md

  1. Open your project in Xcode
  2. Go to *File* > *Swift Packages* > *Add Package Dependency* option
  3. Enter `https://github.com/Esri/arcgis-runtime-toolkit-ios` as the package repository URL
  4. Choose version 100.10.0 or a later version.
 Click Next.
-Only version 100.10.0 or higher supports Swift Package Manager.
+Only version 100.10.0 or newer supports Swift Package Manager.

- Note: The Toolkit Swift Package adds the ArcGIS Swift Package as a dependency so no need to add both separately.
+ Note: The Toolkit Swift Package adds the ArcGIS SDK Swift Package as a dependency so no need to add both separately.
+If you already have the ArcGIS SDK Swift Package delete that and just add the Toolkit Swift Package.

  New to Swift Package Manager?
 Visit [swift.org/package-manager/](https://swift.org/package-manager/)